heidelberg-hepml/skatr/README.md

 ## Getting started
 - Clone the repository
-- Create a virtual (conda) environment and install packages `requirements.txt`
+- Create a virtual (conda) environment and install packages listed in `requirements.txt`

 ## Basic usage